 I was on the wrap-up panel at the end of an unnamed conference a few months ago where I verbally presented the idea of a spectrum of war and peace as it related to the subject matter.
-Movement along this spectrum, as I described it, changes the appropriateness, even the effectiveness, of different types of power and engagement.
-But at no time, especially in today’s global information environment, global diasporas, and the importance of individuals and non-state actors, does the power of persuasion through information go away.
+Movement along this spectrum, as I described it, changes the appropriateness, and effectiveness, of different elements of power and methods engagement.
+But at no time, especially in today’s global information environment, global diasporas, and the relative increased power of individuals and non-state actors relative to states and

 I submit here a sanitized version of the spectrum as food for thought and for discussion.
 Understanding when and where public diplomacy (and/or strategic communication) fits is essential for buy-in by Congress and others.